Advantages of buying a new car

 Leasing means buyers can get a brand new car every few years for a set monthly cost.

 One of the main reasons for buying new is you can get exactly the car you want.
 Pink paintwork with a purple interior and alloy wheels?
 It’s yours.
 And if the optional arm rest, individual USB ports for the rear seats and adaptive cruise control tickle your fancy, they’re yours too.

 A new car also offers peace of mind.
 There’s no driver history to worry about and you’ll have a manufacturer warranty to fall back on should there be any problems.

-Disadvantages to buying a new car
+Disadvantages of buying a new car

-The biggest hidden cost in is depreciation.
+The biggest hidden cost is depreciation.
 This is the value the car loses as it ages.
 The bad news for those buying a new car is that depreciation is usually at its worst over the first three years of a car’s life.

 It’s for this reason that car leasing has become popular, essentially paying a figure similar to depreciation over a small number of years.
 You then hand the car back, but don’t own anything for the money you’ve paid.